 Stephen Nelson: An experienced advisor that is coming to us from Northwestern Mutual where he had worked the last five years.
 He is a Certified Financial Planner and is going to be MWA’s servicing advisor.
 He will be aiming to improve our technology, workflow, client interactions and communications.
 We are looking forward to him being a great addition to our staff!

 Michael Christians: A West Point graduate with over twenty years of experience.
-Michael just separated from Merrill Lynch.
+Michael just separated from Morgan Stanley.
 He will be affiliating with MWA under his own company name, Black Knight Wealth Management.
 We are going to help him leverage our infrastructure and back office while he transitions his accounts.

 As always, if you have any questions about your portfolio, your financial plan, or anything surrounding your family’s wealth-protecting it, saving it, or growing it, we are always here to help.
 Please do not be a stranger!
 With thousands of people retiring every day, if someone you care about needs help let us know.
 We would be more than happy to share our insight and expertise with them.
 We do not take your trust lightly, and we sincerely appreciate you and your business!